-Is a Altamonte Springs, FL Notary Public Required?
+Is a Altamonte Springs, Florida Notary Public Required?

 If a document must be notarized, yes, a Notary Public must be present at the time of signing.
 A Notary Public is a person commissioned by a particular state or county jurisdiction to perform a variety of notarial acts must do so with great specificity and accuracy.
 Among these, an Notary Public is vested with the authority to administer oaths, and execute jurats.